adarshkumarjha01/Yes-Bank-Stock-Closing-Price-Prediction/README.md

 # Yes-Bank-Stock-Closing-Price-Prediction
+This is Almabetter's capstone project on ML-Regression problem.
 In this project we are going to work on Yes bank’s stock price dataset.
+Yes Bank is a well-known bank in the Indian financial domain.
+Since 2018, it has been in news because of the fraud case involving Rana Kapoor.
+This dataset has monthly stock prices of the bank since its inception and includes closing, starting, highest and lowest stock prices of every month.
+The main objective is to predict the stock's closing price of the month.